-Virginia, a state in the Southeastern and Mid-Atlantic US, lies between the Atlantic Coast and the Appalachian Mountains.
-It borders Kentucky, Tennessee, North Carolina, West Virginia, and Maryland.
-Richmond is the capital, and Virginia Beach is the most populous city.
-With 8.8 million residents, it's the 12th most populous and 15th most densely populated state, with over a third of its population residing in Northern Virginia, including Fairfax County.
+Virginia, a state in the Southeastern and Mid-Atlantic regions of the U.S., lies between the Atlantic Coast and the Appalachian Mountains.
+Bordered by Kentucky, Tennessee, North Carolina, West Virginia, and Maryland, its capital is Richmond, and its most populous city is Virginia Beach.
+With 8.8 million residents, it ranks as the twelfth-most populous and fifteenth-most densely populated state.
+Northern Virginia is home to over a third of the state's population, including Fairfax County, the most populous jurisdiction.

-In 1902, the state constitution was rewritten to include a poll tax and other voter registration measures.
-This effectively disenfranchised most African Americans and many poor whites.
+In 1902, the state constitution was rewritten to include a poll tax and other voter registration measures that effectively disenfranchised most African Americans and many poor whites.

 Between 1905 and 1948, voter turnout in Virginia was regularly below ten percent.